xdy/xdy-pf2e-workbench/README.md

       the current combatant just having downed the target combatant.)
     * Enable/disable the option to autoroll damage on a hit.
     * Enable/disable the option to automatically apply persistent healing.
-    * Option to apply Encumbered condition automatically based on current bulk when bulk changes.
-Note: Uses the system code which considers 5 bulk + 9 light to not exceed 5 bulk.
     * Option to automatically reduce Stunned condition at the start of the turn hidden behind option to show actions reminder each turn, which handles Quickened, Slowed and Stunned.
     * Option automatically give Unconscious if Dying is removed when at 0 hp.